 Raconteur, troubadour, balladeer and poet, Mick Thomas, best known as the song master of pub-rock icons Weddings Parties Anything, makes his BMMF debut in 2019.
-Thomas will be joined by his band The Roving Commission, featuring Squeezebox Wally on piano accordion and a rotating schedule of talented performers.
+He will be joined by The Roving Commission, featuring Squeezebox Wally on piano accordion and a rotating schedule of talented performers.

-2019 sees the return of BMMF favourite William Crighton, hot on the heels of his Trigger of Truth tour, performances at the Cambridge Folk Festival and the release of his highly acclaimed second album, Empire.
+Next year sees the return of BMMF favourite William Crighton, hot on the heels of his Trigger of Truth tour and the release of his highly acclaimed second album, Empire.
 Crighton is a talented lyricist and storyteller with a unique and commanding performance style.

 Stiff Gins is one of Australia’s best known and most loved Indigenous acts.
 Nardi Simpson and Kaleena Briggs combine stunning harmonies with a wicked sense of humour to transport listeners to a world of joy, spirit and song.
 2019 will mark Stiff Gins 20th anniversary and festival organisers are delighted that they will be part of the 24th annual event.

 BMMF 2019 will host many emerging artists including Zimbabwean-born and Melbourne-based singer-songwriter Thando, and the 2018 Folk Alliance Young Artists of the Year, STAV, and runner-up, Jo Davie.

 Melbourne duo, The Maes, will also return, featuring sisters Maggie (banjo, guitar and vocals) and Elsie Rigby (violin and vocals).